engintron/engintron/README.md

 In there, you'll find basic options to control Nginx, Apache and MySQL, all in one convenient place.
 Additionally, you can edit all of Nginx's configuration files (as well as some from Apache & MySQL) to get even more from Engintron (e.g. configure Engintron for use with CloudFlare).
 If however all you want is to accelerate both static & dynamic content delivery, then Engintron is already setup for you and you don't need to do anything more.

-Inside the Engintron app dashboard you'll also find some handy utilities to monitor things like your Nginx access & error logs, check processes on your server or see incoming traffic on port 80.
+Inside the Engintron app dashboard you'll also find some handy utilities to monitor things like your Nginx access & error logs, check processes on your server or see incoming traffic on ports 80 & 443 (HTTP & HTTPS traffic respectively).

 _For more information regarding setup, configuration or uninstallation, as well as other cPanel optimization tips, please visit the project's Wiki pages at: [https://github.com/engintron/engintron/wiki](https://github.com/engintron/engintron/wiki)_

 ### Why is Engintron a better solution compared to other Nginx installers for cPanel

-There are 8 key differences when comparing Engintron with other Nginx installers for cPanel.
+There are 9 key differences when comparing Engintron with other Nginx installers for cPanel.

 First and foremost, caching actually works with Engintron.
 It works as it should and it works universally.
 You install it and ALL your cPanel websites will get accelerated, even the slowest ones.
 Not only that, your serving capacity will increase tremendously.
 Simple Apache Benchmark (ab) tests reveal a phenomenal increase in concurrent requests served per second, from just 3-300 in Apache to 15,000-20,000 or even more using Nginx via Engintron.
 It's our carefully crafted "black box" configuration that does all the magic.
 And it requires literally almost zero maintenance.